 I am far less enthusiastic, however, about organized boycotts.
 Generally, they don’t succeed.
 And more to the point, they shouldn’t.
 They thrive on factual misrepresentation, panic-peddling, character assassination and guilt by association.
 “The Left does it too” is not an argument.

 Young adults, here and elsewhere, are the prime audience.
-Consider the following survey data: 1) a Harvard poll last year revealed that millennial adults supported capitalism over socialism by a mere 42 percent to 33 percent; 2) a 2015 Gallup poll indicated that 70 percent of millennials would consider voting for a socialist presidential candidate; and 3) a survey released in October 2016 by the Victims of Communism Memorial found that only 55 percent of millennial respondents (born 1982-2002) believed that Communism is, or ever was, a problem (80 percent of the baby boomers and 91 percent of the elderly felt this way).
+Consider the following survey data: 1) a Harvard poll last year revealed that millennial adults supported capitalism over socialism by a mere 42 percent to 33 percent, and rejected capitalism outright by 51 percent to 42 percent ; 2) a 2015 Gallup poll indicated that 70 percent of millennials would consider voting for a socialist presidential candidate; and 3) a survey released in October 2016 by the Victims of Communism Memorial found that only 55 percent of millennial respondents (born 1982-2002) believed that Communism is, or ever was, a problem (80 percent of the baby boomers and 91 percent of the elderly felt this way).

 Ironic, isn’t it?
 Corporations are going all out to impress or join the Left, and this is the thanks they get.